 This trope can be constructed in a number of geometries: one against one, three or more to a side, free-for-all, or army against army.
-Frequently ends in a Blast Out when someone gets twitchy, or figures the odds differently than everyone else and decides they have an advantage.
-Entry ofa third party can also end things, since those already there are fixated on each other.
+Frequently ends in a Blast Out when someone gets twitchy, figures the odds differently than everyone else and decides they have an advantage, or is just crazy enough to not care if they die too.

-When this kind of standoff happens in Heroic Bloodshed movies or more recent Hollywood fare, it usually takes the form of two characters with their guns in each other's faces at point blank range.
-The logic behind this is shaky at best; when your gun is right in your enemy's face, the rational move is to pull the damn trigger right now.
-By the time your enemy realizes they've been shot, the bullet will have exited the back of their head, taking their motor cortex (and thus the capacity to shoot back) with it.
-However, that wouldn't be nearly as tense and exciting.
-More sensible versions of the Mexican Standoff have three or more participants with guns leveled in ring-around-the-rosy fashion, so the person you've got covered is not the one covering you.
-Or blades could be substituted instead of guns, meaning the person you've got covered just might survive long enough to retaliate.
+When this kind of standoff happens in Heroic Bloodshed movies, it usually takes the form of two characters with their guns in each other's faces at point blank range.
+Another version of the Mexican Standoff has three or more participants with guns leveled in ring-around-the-rosy fashion, so the person you've got covered is not the one covering you.
+Blades could be substituted for guns, meaning the person you've got covered just might survive long enough to retaliate.

 Unsurprisingly, Mexicans don't refer to this as a Mexican standoff.
 In fact, no quippy Spanish equivalent seems to exist at all.